pvelayudhan/ggeval/README.md

 >"answer": "ggplot(penguins, aes(x = species, y = bill_length_mm)) + geom_boxplot()"

 There are 39 prompt/answer pairs in `ggeval/prompt_data.json` that gradually increase in complexity.
-I wrote the first two and have manually verified the remaining 37 written by Claude Sonnet 4.6.
+The first 2 pairs were human-written and the remaining 37 were written by Claude Sonnet 4.6 and human-verified.

 The scoring boils down to the R code: